RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Integrations/integrations/clevertap.md

 [/block]
 2. Choose **CleverTap** from the Integrations menu
 3. Add your [CleverTap Account ID and Passcode](https://developer.clevertap.com/docs/api-quickstart-guide).
-4. If you want to test in sandbox, also add your Passcode from your testing account.
+4. If you want to test in sandbox, also add your Sandbox Account ID and Passcode from your testing account.
 5. Enter the event names that RevenueCat will send or choose the default event names
 6. Select whether you want sales reported as gross revenue (before app store commission), or after store commission and/or estimated taxes.
 [block:image]